michaelgorkow/SAS_ESP_JETSON_GPU/README.md

 However GPU acceleration is needed or at least recommended if you want to work with deep learning.
 For this reason I decided to share my work of creating GPU accelerated for SAS Event Stream Processing.

+I mainly use deep learning for Computer Vision - so we are also installing [OpenCV](https://github.com/opencv/opencv) in our container.

 Please note:
 This repository is privately owned by me.
 Don't expect any official support for the work provided here.